 CAA’s recommendations for complying with COVID-19 executive orders

-Under the Gov. Gavin Newsom’s most recent order, issued Thursday, March 19, all residents are ordered to stay at their place of residence except as needed to maintain continuity of operations for operations of federal critical infrastructure sectors, as defined by the federal Cybersecurity & Infrastructure Security Agency (CISA).
+Under Gov. Gavin Newsom’s most recent order, issued Thursday, March 19, all residents are ordered to stay at their place of residence except as needed to maintain continuity of operations for operations of federal critical infrastructure sectors, as defined by the federal Cybersecurity & Infrastructure Security Agency (CISA).

 CISA has identified the Commercial Facilities Sector as one of 16 critical infrastructure sectors.
 If you click on the Commercial Facilities Sector link, you will see that this sector includes real estate (e.g., office and apartment buildings, condominiums, mixed use facilities, self-storage).
-As professionals in the real estate industry, providers of rental housing are permitted continue to operating to the extent necessary to maintain continuity of operations.
+As professionals in the real estate industry, providers of rental housing are permitted to continue to operating to the extent necessary to maintain continuity of operations.

 Some of the “shelter in place” orders issued elsewhere in the state appear to be a bit more stringent in some regards, but even those appear to allow engaging in limited functions necessary to operate rental housing are considered essential business functions as they are essential activities under these orders.
 Moreover, businesses – including rental housing providers – remain free to take measures necessary to maintain “Minimum Basic Operations” so long as they follow social distancing requirements.